leminhung/leminhung/README.md

 <h3 align="center">A third-year student at HAUI 🏫</h3>

-- 🔭 I’m currently working on [Ha Noi University of Industry](https://www.haui.edu.vn/en)
+- 🔭 I’m currently working on [HAUI](https://www.haui.edu.vn/en) with IT major 🦈

-- 🌱 I want to become a web devoloper in the near future 🚀
+- 🌱 Want to learn many new things from other people 🚀

 - ⚡ Fun fact **Playing tabletennis, coding, reading book, listening to music,...**